The older I get, the more in love I am with Nature.

 Secondly I’ll be sharing about things we each can do to help make space for the sweet creatures of this Earth, small and large.
 We’ve gotten used to thinking that we’re royalty and that we have “dominion over” the Earth.
 A more compassionate and sustainable attitude is that we are part of Nature and we are all related.
 What Chief Seattle said was absolutely right: “Humankind has not woven the web of life.
 We are but one thread within it.
 Whatever we do to the web, we do to ourselves.
 All things are bound together.”

-I like to write, I like to do inspirational speaking, I like to take pictures, and sometimes I do art.
+I like to write, I like to do inspirational speaking, I like to take pictures, and sometimes I make art.
 I’ll be sharing a little bit of all of that.
 Meanwhile, you can find out about Events, Workshops, Seminars, Talks, and Presentations, below.
 Or you can check out some of my videos on my YouTube channel.
 (Cynthia Greb) I especially recommend this one: “Living as if the World is Sacred.”
 Watch HERE.
 You can also find inspirational videos of my talks HERE, including Loving this Earth, Being Light, Angels in our Midst–Human and Otherwise, and The Most Important Things Aren’t Things.
 Also, listen to podcasts HERE, including: We All Have a Spiritual Support Team, How Can We Birth a New Earth (Or, Co-creating the Shift We Yearn to See), The Power of Pilgrimage, Transforming Our Fear of Death, and Communing with the Spirits.
 You can also find me on Facebook.
-If you’d like to purchase a copy of my book Grief and Grace: Stories at the Intersection of Life and Death, contact me at email@example.com.
+If you’d like to purchase a copy of my book Grief and Grace: Stories at the Intersection of Life and Death, contact me at firstname.lastname@example.org.

 Meanwhile, when you’re feeling discouraged, remember the words of Martin Luther King, Jr. “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”